-No preparation or fasting required.
+No preparation or fasting is required.
 Just bring your LabFinder Order and Insurance Card to your appointment.

 When will I receive my results?

-Once completed, you will receive your results within 3-5 business days in your LabFinder portal.
+Once the coronary calcium scan is completed, you will receive your coronary calcium score/results within 3-5 business days in your LabFinder portal.

 How it Works